Are you ready to be a Luxembourgish citizen? Know what lies ahead in the residency test and the steps to take to acquire citizenship in Luxembourg.

 A third-party country national who can prove lawful uninterrupted residence on Luxembourg territory of at least seven years immediately prior to submitting the application can apply for the status of long-term resident from the Ministry of Foreign Affairs.
 Here’s more of what you need to know.

-To acquire Luxembourg nationality by naturalization, there are some conditions:
+To acquire Luxembourg nationality by naturalization, there are some conditions, including the following:

 - Be 18 years of age or older at the time of application.